Genivia/ugrep/README.md

             and --line-buffered.
     --pretty
-            When output is sent to a terminal, enables --color, --heading, -n, --sort and -T when not explicitly disabled.
+            When output is sent to a terminal, enables --color, --heading, -n, --sort, --tree and -T when not explicitly disabled.

 To change the color palette, set the `GREP_COLORS` environment variable or use `--colors=COLORS`.
 The value is a colon-separated list of ANSI SGR parameters